Konoplich/Frecon/README.md

 this decision in a script that invokes frecon.
 Free form image file name in the command line are added unconditionally.

+* `--wait-child`
+	Wait for daemon child to fully initialize before exiting daemon parent process.
+This allows to propagate error codes from daemon child and guarantees pid file and terminal links are created in /var/run/frecon.

 ## Imaging escape codes

 Frecon implements rudimentary functionality to display images and draw